mono-koto/pizza-contracts/README.md

 # SimpleSplitter - PYUSD Token Splitter for Arbitrum

-A simplified smart contract for splitting ERC20 tokens (specifically designed for PYUSD) among multiple recipients based on predefined shares.
+A simplified smart contract for splitting ERC20 tokens (like PYUSD) among multiple recipients based on predefined shares.
 This project demonstrates smart contract development practices and provides a clean educational example for PYUSD integration on Arbitrum.

 ## What Does SimpleSplitter Do? 🤔